 Damaged by the natural elements, the Colosseum is the largest structure surviving from ancient Rome.
 A visit to the Colosseum is another item that must be ticked off your bucket list.
 You’ll also be in one of the most historically rich cities in the world and a foodies paradise.

 3. Drink at an Italian Wine Bar in Montepulciano

 Montepulciano is quite frankly heaven for wine lovers.
 This stunning hilltop Tuscan town is ridiculously beautiful and it is just filled with wine.
 Wineries, red wine, white wine, wine cellars, oak casks, wine shops, wine bars – it really is just wine-tastic!
 There are so many wineries in Montepulciano.

 In addition to all that wine, Montepulciano is also a beautiful hilltop town.
+You’ll develop a crush on it within minutes of arriving.
 It is pedestrianised and full of small steep streets oozing with atmosphere – and some amazing restaurants and wine bars.

 The main square of Montepulciano sits right at the top of the town and has a beautiful church and tower.

 Read more in my post on the best 12 Best Wineries in Montepulciano and 7 Romantic Tuscany Boutique Hotels.

 4. Climb the UK’s Highest Mountain, Ben Nevis in Scotland

 Sure Ben Nevis is the highest mountain in the UK.
 But it’s up and back in the day.
 And I’ve done Kilimanjaro.
 I’d climbed Snowdon the year before and whilst it was a big day it was manageable.